Spirituality and Religion:

 A Qadriya Sufi Perspective

 From a Qadriya Sufi standpoint, the Sufi path is not a religion.
-The journey to self-realization ultimately transcends all differences in creeds and faiths, for every spiritual path is merely a means to this Ultimate Goal.
+The journey to self-realization (waliyat) ultimately transcends all differences in sects and fiqh.

-The only religion a Sufi identifies with is love.
+The school of thought a Sufi identifies with is love.
 As Hazrat Rumi says,

 “The sect of Love is different from all other religions

 For lovers, their sect and religion is simply God”